 In addition, we examined several energy community set-up characteristics (perceived community and municipality influence, perceived inclusion of the interests of marginalised groups and the diversity of members).
 As expected, and in line with our findings from D4.1 and D4.2, we find the perceived influence of the community, and not of the municipality, on the energy community, is positively correlated with acceptability of and willingness to join an energy community.
-Furthermore, the perceived inclusion of interests of marginalised groups and the diversity of members positively correlated with acceptability and willingness to join an energy samples.
+Furthermore, the perceived inclusion of interests of marginalised groups and the diversity of members positively correlated with acceptability and willingness to join across samples.
 Yet, when taking all other factors into account, results are less clear.
-In the Dutch and Buurkracht samples acceptability was only related to collective efficacy and identity leadership, while in the HCWS sample the perceived inclusion of the interests of marginalised groups correlated with willingness to join and the diversity of members to join and the diversity of members to join and the diversity and burkracht samples acceptability was only related to collective efficacy and identity leadership, while in the HCWS sample the perceived inclusion of the interests of marginalised groups correlated with willingness to join and the diversity of members with acceptability.
+In the Dutch and Buurkracht samples acceptability was only related to collective efficacy and identity leadership, while in the HCWS sample the perceived inclusion of the interests of marginalised groups correlated with willingness to join and the diversity of members with acceptability.

 Among members of an energy community, identity leadership was consistently strongly related to both level of involvement and identification with the energy community, except for the GEN sample.
 Collective efficacy is only correlated to level of involvement and identification with the energy community in the Buurkracht, EU Ecom, and GEN samples, but not in the other samples.
 Again, the energy community characteristics (the perceived community, and not the municipality, influence, the perceived inclusion of the interests of marginalised groups, and, to a lesser extent, the perceived diversity of members) are consistently related to the level of involvement and identification with the energy community, and with each other in most samples.
 Yet, in GEN, we did not find any of the energy community characteristics to be related to involvement.
 When taking all other factors into account, only the relation between identification with the energy community and identity leadership remained in the Buurkracht and EU Ecom samples.
-This seems to imply that mainly the extent to which the energy community represents the local community relates to whether members identify with the energy community, but this effect seems to be dependent on the specific type of energy community or sample.
+This seems to imply that mainly the extent to which the energy community represents the local community relates to whether members identify with the energy community or community, but this effect seems to be dependent on the specific type of energy community or sample.

 Interestingly, participants consistently rated the perceived influence of the community on the energy community as lower than the influence of the municipality.
-Yet, we find that the perception that the local community is represented by the energy community (identity leadership), and that the community influences the energy community are both positively related to acceptability of and involvement in an energy communities is essential.
-Furthermore, we find that the perceived inclusion of interests of marginalised groups and the diversity of members are positively related to acceptability of and involvement between socio-demographic groups.
+Yet, we find that the perception that the local community is represented by the energy community (identity leadership), and that the community influences the energy community are both positively related to acceptability of and involvement in an energy community.
+This suggests that citizens' influence on organising and managing their own energy communities is essential.
+Furthermore, we find that the perceived inclusion of interests of marginalised groups and the diversity of members are positively related to acceptability of and involvement in an energy community, while we also observed an imbalance in involvement between socio-demographic groups.
 Thus, policies could be directed at strengthening citizens' involvement and representation in setting up and organising energy communities and communicating this to the wider local region.